stevenpencle/D6-LOA/README.md

 ### Run Template

 > VS Code - In the Debug Menu (Ctrl + Shift + D), select `ASP.Net Core & Browser` and Hit Play!
-VS Code will automatically execute the `dotnet build` `npm install` `ng serve` commands and start Chrome.
-You can debug the .NET Core code by setting breakpoints in VS Code and debug the Angular application in Chrome developer tools.<br/><br/>Note: Images will not be available until after you run `npm run build` from `{your-project-name}\ClientApp` once to create the `{your-project-name}\ClientApp\dist\assets` folder.
+VS Code will automatically execute the `dotnet build` and `ng serve` commands and start Chrome.
+You can debug the .NET Core code by setting breakpoints in VS Code and debug the Angular application in Chrome developer tools.

-#### Warning

-> This will take several minutes to complete.
-Chrome will launch and appear to do nothing.
-Eventually, Chrome will refresh and render your application.
-This delay is primarily due to the time needed to install the NPM packages.
-After the first launch, the start-up time will be much quicker.

 ![alt text](Documentation/vscode_debug.png "Run in VS Code")